TylerH123/MKS22X-Minicraft/README.md

 ### Moody
 Realized that there was a second draw for a rectangle under every grass tile and removed that.
 This sped up the game immensely.
 Rather than binary searching all tiles, player now checks tiles in a 3 by 3 radius for collision.
 Proper colliding is also finally implemented.

+## 6-4-19
+### Tyler
+Today, I worked on the game class.
+I added a new key press, p.
+By pressing p while a station menu is displayed allows you to pickup the station.
+I also added comments to all the classes I worked on.